-The second, and most recommended way of creating machine trust accounts is to create them as needed at the time the client is joined to the domain.
+The second way of creating machine trust accounts is to add them on the fly at the time the client is joined to the domain.
 You will need to include a value for the add user script parameter.
-Below is an example from a RedHat 6.2 Linux system.
+Below is an example I use on a RedHat 6.2 Linux system.

+'''

-add user script = /usr/sbin/useradd -d /dev/null -g 100 -s /bin/false -M %u
+add user script = /usr/sbin/useradd -d /dev/null -q 100 -s /bin/false -M %u

+'''

-In Samba 2.2.1, only the root account can be used to create machine accounts like this.
+In Samba 2.2.0, only the root account can be used to create machine accounts on the fly like this.
 Therefore, it is required to create an entry in smbpasswd for root.
 The password SHOULD be set to s different password that the associated /etc/passwd entry for security reasons.

-7.5.
+6.4.
 Common Problems and Errors

-• I cannot include a '\$' in a machine name.
+I cannot include a '\$' in a machine name.

 A 'machine name' in (typically) /etc/passwd of the machine name with a '\$' appended.
-FreeBSD (and other BSD systems ?) won't create a user with a '\$' in their name.
+FreeBSD (and other BSD systems?) won't create a user with a '\$' in their name.

 The problem is only in the program used to make the entry, once made, it works perfectly.
 So create a user without the '\$' and use vipw to edit the entry, adding the '\$'.
-Or create the whole entry with vipw if you like, make sure you use a unique uid !
+Or create the whole entry with vipw if you like, make sure you use a unique uid!

-• I get told "You already have a connection to the Domain...." or "Cannot join domain, the credentials supplied conflict with an existing set.." when creating a machine account.
+I get told "You already have a connection to the Domain...." when creating a machine account.